 Read on to learn the differences between the three.

-As we mentioned above, SMTP primarily refers to the set of rules that mail servers use to transfer electronic messages over the internet.
+As we mentioned above, SMTP primarily refers to the set of rules that mail servers use to transfer emails over the internet from the sender’s SMTP server to the proper receiving SMTP server where the message can be accessed by the recipient through their email inbox client.

 More concretely, the protocol works like this: